-PO1 Engineering Knowledge : Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems.
-PO2 Problem Analysis : Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
-PO3 Design/Development of Solutions : Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
-PO4 Conduct Investigations of Complex Problems : Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
+PO4 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods including design of experiments, analysis and interpretation of data, and synthesis of the information to provide valid conclusions.
 PO5 Modern Tool Usage : Create, select, and apply appropriate techniques, resources, and modern engineering and IT tools including prediction and modeling to complex engineering activities with an understanding of the limitations.
-PO6 The Engineer and Society : Apply reasoning informed by the contextual knowledge to assess societal, health, safety, legal and cultural issues and the consequent responsibilities relevant to the professional engineering practice.
+PO12 Life-long Learning : Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.

-0 0,
+0 /

 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2 PSO3

-CO1 2 3 2 3 2 1 3 1
+CO1 3 2 2 1 1 1 3 2 2

-CO2 2 3 2 3 3 1 3 1
+CO2 3 2 2 1 1 3 1 2

-CO3 2 3 2 3 3 1 3 1
+CO3 2 2 1 1 1 3 1

-CO4 2 3 2 3 2 1 3 1
+CO4 3 3 1 1 2 1 3 1 2

-CO5 2 3 2 3 2 1 3 1
+CO5 3 2 1 1 1 3 1

-Туре Code Electrical Machines I L-T-P Credits Marks PC 18EE1T04 Electrical Machines - I 3-0-0 3 100
+Type Code Electrical Machines-I L-T-P Credits Marks PC BTEE-T-PC-009 Electrical Machines-1 3-0-0 3 100

-Objectives The objective of this course is to introduce the students to different electrical machines.
-The course will cover the constructional features, working principles and various aspects of DC & AC machines and its applications.
+Objectives The objective of this course is to study different electrical machines, constructional features, working principles and various aspects of DC & AC machines and their applications.
+The course will also introduce various computerized techniques (programming & simulation) for analyzing the performance characteristics of various electrical machines.
 Pre-Requisites Knowledge of Basic Electrical Engineering, Physics and knowledge of Basic Mathematics such as Calculus, Ordinary Differential Equations is required.
 Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.

-T eacher's Assessme nt Written A Total
+To eacher's Assessme nt Written A Total

-Quiz Surprise Test(s) Assignment(s) Mid-Term
+Quiz Surprise Test(s) Assignment(s) gnment(s) Mid-Term End-Term iotai

 05 05 05 25 60 100

-Module-# Topics Hours Module-1 DC Machines : General principles, Constructional features, Armature Windings (Simplex Lap and Simplex Wave), Expression for EMF Induced and Torque developed in the Armature counter Torque and Counter or Back EMF, Methods of Excitation, Armature Reaction.
-DC Generator : Conditions for Self Excitation, Critical Resistance and Critical Speed.
+Module-# Topics Hours Module-1 DC Machines: General principles, Constructional features, Armature Windings (Simplex Lap and Simplex Wave), Expression for EMF Induced and Torque developed in the Armature, Back EMF, Methods of Excitation, Armature Reaction, Commutation.
+DC Generator: Conditions for Self Excitation, Critical Resistance and Critical Speed.
 Internal and External Characteristics for self and Separately Excited DC Generator.
 8 Hours Module-2 DC Motor: Characteristic for Speed ~ Armature Current, Torque ~ Armature Current and Speed ~ Torque of a DC Shunt, Series and Compound Motor and Comparison.
-Performance of DC Machine: DC Motor Starting, Necessity of a Starter, Starting of DC Shunt, Series and Compound Motors, Grading of starter resistance, Speed Control of DC Shunt and Series motor, Losses, efficiency and power flow diagram in a DC Machine, Braking.
-7 Hours Module-3 Single Phase Transformers : Basic construction; Phasor Diagrams at No- Load and Load Conditions of an Ideal transformer and practical transformer, Equivalent Circuit, Determination of Parameters from Tests (Polarity Test, Open Circuit Test and Short Circuit Test, Back to Back test), Per Unit Calculation and its importance, Voltage Regulation, Losses, Efficiency and All Day efficiency; Parallel operation of transformers and load sharing.
-Auto Transformer : Basic constructional features; VA conducted magnetically and electrically.
-Comparative study with two winding transformer; Conversion of a two winding transformer into a single winding transformer.
+Performance of DC Machine: Necessity of a Starter, Grading of starter resistance, Speed Control of DC Shunt and Series motor, Losses, efficiency and power flow diagram in a DC Machine, Braking; Simulation of DC machine for evaluating their performances through computerized techniques.
+7 Hours Module-3 Single-Phase Transformers: Basic construction; Phasor Diagrams at No-Load and Load Conditions of an Ideal transformer and practical transformer, Equivalent Circuit; Transformer Tests: Open Circuit Test and Short Circuit Test, Back-to-Back Test, Polarity Test, Per Unit Calculation and its importance, Voltage Regulation, Losses, Efficiency and All Day efficiency; Parallel operation of transformers and load sharing.
+Auto Transformer: Basic constructional features; VA conducted magnetically and electrically.
+Comparative study with two winding transformer; Conversion of a two winding transformer into a single winding transformer; Simulation of Transformer for evaluating their performances through computerized techniques.
 13 Hours